Home > Blog > House Sitting for Remote Workers

 Caro and I work from laptops.
 That is the whole setup.
 A table, a seat, a power socket, and an internet connection covers everything we need.

-In the campervan, we get a few hours of work done until the batteries need recharging.
+In the campervan, we get a few hours of work done before the batteries need recharging.
 Sometimes that means a half day in a coffee shop or a shopping centre where we can plug in and run both laptops while topping up the powerstation.
 It works, but it requires planning every day.

 During a house sit, there is none of that.
 There is a desk, or a kitchen table, or a sofa with a coffee table, and unlimited power.
 We can open the laptops at nine in the morning and still be working at ten at night if we need to.
-For me personally, I like working from coffee tables.
+I personally like working from coffee tables.
 A house sit almost always has a comfortable living room, which means I can set up exactly how I prefer.
 Caro tends to prefer a proper desk.
 Most homes have both.

 The result is that we consistently do our best work during house sits rather than between them.
 It is quieter, more comfortable, and there is no pressure to pack up and move.

-The Wi-Fi Question
+The Wifi Question

 This comes up a lot.
 The honest answer is that in three years of sitting across Europe and Australia, we have not had a single seriously bad internet experience.
 European homes in particular tend to have solid broadband as standard, and an increasing number have Starlink, especially in more rural locations where standard broadband is slower.